dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 ```

-🚀 Now edit App and let's import in some routing magic
+🚀 Now let's import in some routing magic

 ```js
 import { BrowserRouter as Router, Route, NavLink } from 'react-router-dom';
 ```

-*Note: we are renaming BrowserRouter as Router. react-router gives us a few different routers including one for react-native for instance but we want the browser one.
-For now...*
+Note: **we are renaming BrowserRouter to Router** with the `as` keyword.
+The react-router gives us a few different routers including one for react-native for instance but we want the browser one.
+For now...

 🚀 And let's add in some routes in our `App` component.
 For now it can just be a dumb component.